Andy Ogles: Disputed education details

 After Ogles became a congressman in 2023, his congressional biography claimed that he received his degree from MTSU, "where he studied policy and economics."
 Ogles' claim was questioned by NewsChannel 5 in February 2023, which published an investigatory report detailing that in a 2009 resume and also in a background check of unspecified date, Ogles claimed to have an MTSU degree in international relations, with minors in psychology and English.
 NewsChannel 5 additionally reported that MTSU declined to confirm Ogles' degree, referencing a federal law allowing students like Ogles the ability to block the release of academic records.
 Ogles later spoke to WWTN radio, calling for everyone to "lock down your transcripts ... so you're not a victim of identity theft."
-In other comments to WWTN made on February 21, 2023, Ogles said that he does not remember "saying I had an economics degree … because I've been quite clear that I studied political science and international relations", while maintaining that he studied political science from "the economic perspective".
+In other comments to WWTN made on February 21, 2023, Ogles said that he does not remember "saying I had an economics degree ... because I've been quite clear that I studied political science and international relations", while maintaining that he studied political science from "the economic perspective".

-On February 26, Ogles said that he was "mistaken" in claiming to have an MTSU degree in international relations, and claimed that he requested his college transcript the week before, and only learned then that his degree was actually in liberal studies.
+On February 26, 2023, Ogles said that he was "mistaken" in claiming to have an MTSU degree in international relations, and claimed that he requested his college transcript the week before, and only learned then that his degree was actually in liberal studies.
 NewsChannel 5 called Ogles's statement "apparently preemptive" because Ogles "ignored our requests for comment" after the media outlet obtained his MTSU transcript from an old job application.
-On February 27, NewsChannel 5 published Ogles's transcript, which showed that Ogles took only one economics course at a community college, scoring a C pass, while he passed nine (and failed several other) political science courses at MTSU.
+On February 27, NewsChannel 5 published Ogles's transcript, which showed that Ogles took only one economics course at a community college, scoring a C pass, while at MTSU he passed nine political science courses (and failed several others).
 By February 28, Ogles's congressional biography was edited to simply state: "Andy obtained his degree from MTSU."
-NewsChannel 5 also investigated Ogles' claims of having done graduate work in marketing at Vanderbilt University's Owen School of Management and Dartmouth College's Tuck School of Business, and learned that Ogles took online non-credit courses in certificate programs rather than graduate courses.
+NewsChannel 5 also investigated Ogles' claims of having done graduate work in marketing at Vanderbilt University Owen Graduate School of Management and Amos Tuck School of Business Administration at Dartmouth College, and learned that Ogles took online non-credit courses in certificate programs rather than graduate courses.